Giorgione's Sleeping Venus.

 It's one of the last works of Giorgio Barbarelli da Castelfranco, and one of the first female reclining nudes in European painting of the time.
 Giorgione's Sleeping Venus portrays a young naked female sleeping peacefully, oblivious to the gaze of others.
 Her slender profile appears also to follow the contours of the landscape and hills behind.

 The choice to portray a naked female marked a revolution in art and is considered by some authorities to be one of, if not the starting point of modern art.

-Giorgione put a great deal of effort into painting the background details and shadows although it is believed that the painting was unfinished by him at the time due to his untimely death from the plague in 1510 at the age of thirty-three, resulting in the incomplete landscape and sky being finished by another famous renaissance artist by the name of Tiziano Vecelli or Tiziano Vecellio known to most art scholars as Titian, possibly the greatest Venetian artist of the sixteenth century.
+Giorgione put a great deal of effort into painting the background details and shadows.
+However, it's believed that the painting was left unfinished by him at the time.
+This being down to his untimely death from the plague in 1510 as Giorgione passed at the age of thirty-three.
+This would result in the incomplete landscape including the sky needing finishing by another famous renaissance artist.
+The name of the artist being Tiziano Vecelli or Tiziano Vecellio known to most art scholars as Titian.Possibly the greatest Venetian artist of the sixteenth century.

 Giorgiones famous assistant.